rclee33/lee-assessment/content.md

 - Make the language simple and plain.
 - Avoid euphemisms.
 - Structure the text so it has a logical flow.

-**NOTE**: DO NOT FORK THE PROJECT.
-MAKE A COPY OF ALL FILES, CREATE YOUR OWN FRESH REPOSITORY AND SUBMIT A PULL REQUEST TOWARDS YOUR OWN PROJECT.
-DO NOT MERGE THE PULL REQUEST.

 ---